videocoin/videocoin-contracts/README.md

 truffle run coverage
 ```

-**Note**: _Some tests may fail durring coverage run due to high gas consumption.
+**Note**: _Some tests may fail during coverage run due to high gas consumption.
 We might need to exclude those from coverage run._